teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 - reduced motor loading;
 - repeatable challenge behaviour.

-A nominal motor speed is a component rating and should not be interpreted as a measured vehicle ground speed.
+A nominal motor RPM is a component specification.

+It should not automatically be interpreted as measured vehicle ground speed.

 ---